mshindal/is-it-on-spotify/README.md

 # is-it-on-spotify
 Is it on Spotify?
 Find out with this small webapp!
+Try it out at https://mshindal.github.io/is-it-on-spotify/

-## Preparation
+## Building
-You'll need `npm`, `bower`, and `grunt`.
+You'll need `node`, `npm`, `bower`, and `grunt`.
 Download dependencies with `npm install` and then `bower install`.
-Then run `grunt` to compile source files, copy files over to the public directory, and listen for changes to source files.
+Then run `grunt` to compile source files and copy the compiled files over to the public directory.

-## Launch
-Run `node src/index.js` to host the app on `http://localhost:8080`.

-## Hosting
-This webapp is hosted on Github Pages, and the `gh-pages` branch is just a copy of the `/public` directory in `master`.
+For development, `dev-server.js` contains a simple HTTP server that will host everything in the public directory.
+Run `node dev-server.js` to host the app on http://localhost:8080.
+Additionally, `grunt watch` will watch for changes to Handlebars templates and Less source files and will automatically re-compile them if they change.